shopware/shopware/src/Docs/Resources/current/60-references-internals/10-core/60-rule-system/__categoryInfo.md

 ![rule state diagram](./dist/rule-sequence.png)

 As you can see a single rule can either contain user defined values or other, user defined, rules.
 These are *Container rules*.
 The rule system here bears some resemblance to the [SearchCriteria](./../130-dal.md), although independent.
-Where a criteria is the the representation of a query that gets translated and executed through the storage engine, the rule matches **in memory** in PHP.
+Where a criteria is the representation of a query that gets translated and executed through the storage engine, the rule matches **in memory** in PHP.

 The last building block then is the **Rule Scope**.
 The Scope contains the current runtime state of the application and is necessary to match the data.
 The whole picture is visualized in the next diagram: